 - Traffic can be a problem in the park.
 Plan on arriving early or later in the day to avoid the crowds.
 Take the Gatlinburg Bypass to skip the traffic in town.

-Best Time to Visit
+Best Time to Visit the Smokies

-Elevations in the park range from approximately 875 – 6,643 feet and higher elevations tend to be cooler and it can get quite cold after the sun goes down so be sure to bring warm clothing.
+Elevations in the park range from approximately 875 – 6,643 feet and higher elevations tend to be cooler, and it can get quite cold after the sun goes down so be sure to bring warm clothing.

 Weather in the park in the spring can be rather unpredictable, especially during the month of March.
-April and May generally average 4 inches of rain and March can even see some snow.
+April and May generally average four inches of rain and March can even see some snow.
 Summers in the park are hot and humid with afternoon thunderstorms.
 Expect temperatures in the 90ºF range in July and August.

-Safety in the Park
+Safety in the Smokies

-As with any National Park in the US you should always carry enough food and water in your pack, as well as a headlamp just in case you end up hiking out after dark.
+As with any National Park in the US, you should always carry enough food and water in your pack, as well as a headlamp just in case you end up hiking out after dark.
 Added dangers of the Great Smoky Mountains include the presence of curious black bears and a winding road where drivers are often enjoying the scenery rather than paying attention to the road.

 Most visitors to the Great Smoky Mountains are hoping for one thing – to spot a black bear.
 There are hundreds of them roaming around in the park so sightings are not uncommon.
 They are generally not aggressive but, of course, do not feed them or approach them in any way.
-Willfully approaching within 150 feet, or any distance that disturbs the bear, is illegal in the park.
+Willfully approaching within 150 feet, or any distance that disturbs the bear is illegal in the park.

-There are also a couple species of poisonous snakes in the park – the Northern Copperhead and the Timber Rattlesnake.
+There are also a couple of species of poisonous snakes in the park – the Northern Copperhead and the Timber Rattlesnake.
 Stay on the designated trails to avoid any unnecessary trouble.

 Help to Protect and Preserve the Park

 The Great Smoky Mountains is a large, highly trafficked park that requires ongoing trail maintenance, upgrades, and repairs.
 Especially after the massive fire that damaged several popular hiking trails.
-And since Tennessee negotiated a deal with the the federal government stating that “no toll or license fee shall ever be imposed” to travel on Newfound Gap Road, the park will continue to be enjoyed by all, completely free of charge, for decades to come.
+And since Tennessee negotiated a deal with the federal government stating that “no toll or license fee shall ever be imposed” to travel on Newfound Gap Road, the park will continue to be enjoyed by all, completely free of charge, for decades to come.

 You can help to protect and preserve the park by donating to or volunteering with the Friends of the Smokies.
-The organization was established in 1993 and has worked on some major projects that have been beneficial to the park and it’s visitors.
+The organization was established in 1993 and has worked on some major projects that have been beneficial to the park and its visitors.

 - Plenty of water

-6 Short Hikes in the Smokies
+The Best 6 Short Hikes in the Smokies

 These hikes are listed in order from the easiest to the most difficult.

-The parking lot at Clingmans Dome is smaller than it should be for the amount of traffic that attempts to park there every day.
+The parking lot at Clingmans Dome is quite small considering this is one of the most popular hikes in the Great Smoky Mountains National Park.
 If you don’t want to wait in a long traffic line or park .5 miles from the lot along the side of the road, plan to arrive early or late in the day.

 The hike to Laurel Falls is one of the most popular hikes in all of the Smoky’s.
 The entire hike is paved and it only has a slight incline on your hike in.
-It is highly trafficked but you will find that you can avoid the crowds later in the day, if you begin your hike around 5:00pm.
+It is highly trafficked but you will find that you can avoid the crowds later in the day if you begin your hike around 5 pm.

-At the end of the hike you’ll find a small bridge crossing the stream of water from the impressive waterfall above.
-And off to the left you can stand at the top of another waterfall that cascades down to the valley floor.
+At the end of the hike, you’ll find a small bridge crossing the stream of water from the impressive waterfall above.
+And off to the left, you can stand at the top of another waterfall that cascades down to the valley floor.
 Be careful here, there are no guard rails and it’s a long way to the bottom.
 Keep an eye on small children.

 The hike to Grotto Falls is incredibly popular, well-maintained, and highly trafficked.
 The path is mostly packed dirt with some massive exposed tree roots jutting out occasionally.
-From the trailhead it’s a steady uphill climb to the falls but the elevation gain is minimal so it’s good for all ages and fitness levels.
+From the trailhead, it’s a steady uphill climb to the falls but the elevation gain is minimal so it’s good for all ages and fitness levels.

-First you’ll come to a small waterfall with a swimming hole at its base.
+First, you’ll come to a small waterfall with a swimming hole at its base.
 It’s the perfect place to cool off if the weather is nice.
 And just past it is the picturesque Grotto Falls, a 25-foot high waterfall with a trail leading behind it.
 You’ll get a bit wet when you pass under the falls but the best area to sit and relax is on the rocky outcropping on the other side.
-The falls gets really busy so you may have to hang out for a while to get photos without other people in them.
+The falls get really busy so you may have to hang out for a while to get photos without other people in them.

 Be sure to arrive early, the parking lot is small and you may have a bit of a wait to secure a spot.
 There are a few areas further up the road where you can pull off and park but since the Roaring Fork road is one-way, you won’t be able to go back to the lot once you’ve passed it.
 This hike is ideal to pair with the Baskins Falls hike below as they are both along the Roaring Fork scenic drive.

-#4.
-Baskins Creek Trail to Baskins Falls
+4. Baskins Creek Falls

-This peaceful, rarely trafficked hike starts out fairly flat from the small pull-off on the side of the road.
+This peaceful rarely trafficked hike starts out fairly flat from the small pull-off on the side of the road.
 There isn’t a parking lot near the trailhead but there are several spots where you can pull off of Roaring Fork Road.
-After hiking for 1.3 miles you will see a turn-off to the falls.
+After hiking for 1.3 miles, you will see a turn-off to the falls.
 The descent is steep so use caution.
 But the 40-foot waterfall at the bottom is certainly worth the short amount of scrambling to the bottom.

 The trail is rocky so be sure to wear shoes that have some good traction and ankle support if you need it.
 It’s also worth taking the turnoff to the old cemetery to see the ancient gravestones.

-The hike to Andrews Bald is an incredibly well-maintained trail.
-On the way there you’ll be hiking on a moderate downhill slope so the hike out is a bit more challenging as it is predominately uphill.
+The hike from the Clingmans Dome parking lot to Andrews Bald is an incredibly well-maintained trail.
+On the way there, you’ll be hiking on a moderate downhill slope so the hike out is a bit more challenging as it is predominately uphill.
 The trail is rocky and can get muddy so be sure to wear shoes that have good traction.
 You’ll be hiking through a shady forested area for most of the time until the trees open up to a most spectacular view!

 Andrews Bald is a clearing where you can enjoy beautiful views of the mountains in the distance while you rest and bask in the sunshine.
-At the time of writing a brand new viewing platform was in the process of being constructed in case you’re not fond of sitting in the grass.
+At the time of writing, a brand new viewing platform was in the process of being constructed in case you’re not fond of sitting in the grass.

-As you continue up the trail you’ll come to a third bridge and then what feels like an endless series of stairs that have been cut into the dirt.
+As you continue up the trail, you’ll come to a third bridge and then what feels like an endless series of stairs that have been cut into the dirt.
 Once you reach the small lookout at the top you’ll be sweaty and out of breath, but you will be rewarded with epic views.
 About 100 yards from this lookout is a locked gate with a sign warning against going any further.